zjunlp/EasyInstruct/README.md

 #### Step2: Run the shell script

 Users should first specify the configuration file and provide their own OpenAI API key.
-Then, run the follwing shell script to launch the instruction generation or selection process.
+Then, run the following shell script to launch the instruction generation or selection process.

 ```shell
 config_file=""